 And Magnus personae.

-Your love is a tale,
+Your love is

 The words of Arrian,